-F. In the event that no nomination is received, or the Awards Committee rejects all nominees, or the Executive Council rejects the nominee, the Awards Committee is then responsible for nominating and recommending a candidate to the Executive Council.
+In the event that no nomination is received or the Awards Committee rejects all nominee/s, the Executive Council is then responsible for putting forth a nomination.

 A calming voice of reason, a gentleman at all times, Joe Harvey was a friend and mentor to all.
 His sphere of influence extended across all the Midwest with his time in Ohio and Indiana.

 Joe was a model of servant leadership.
 His command of his emotions and his gift of listening were his trademarks.
 A skilled practitioner with mentors such as NATA Hall of Fame members Larry star (Cincinnati Reds) and David H. Craig (Indiana Pacers) Joe was beloved by players, management, parents and coaches.

 Joe Harvey spent over 25 years serving as an athletic trainer, mentor and counselor in Indiana.
 He earned a bachelor’s degree from Manchester College and a master’s degree at Indiana University and Butler University.
 In 1984, Joe began his career working for six years with the Cincinnati Reds before making a career change to return to Indiana.
 While working as a physician extender and Coordinator of Sports Medicine at Orthopedics Indianapolis, he was assigned to provide athletic healthcare at Brebeuf Jesuit Preparatory School.
 His experience at Brebeuf led to a full-time position working as a guidance counselor and athletic trainer.